SDP-LSDTFH-2025/SDP-Project/Documentation/TECH_STACK.md

-# Backend Technology Stack

-## Core Technologies

-### Node.js

-**Choice**: Node.js runtime environment

-**Rationale**:
-- **Event-driven Architecture**: Non-blocking I/O operations provide excellent performance for web applications
-- **JavaScript Ecosystem**: Leverages the extensive npm package ecosystem with over 1.5 million packages
-- **Developer Productivity**: Single language (JavaScript) reduces context switching
-- **Community Support**: Large, active community with extensive documentation and resources
-- **Scalability**: Lightweight and suitable for microservices architecture

-### Express.js

-**Choice**: Express.js web application framework

-**Rationale**:
-- **Minimalist Design**: Unopinionated framework that provides flexibility in application structure
-- **Middleware Support**: Rich ecosystem of middleware for authentication, validation, and security
-- **Routing**: Simple and intuitive routing system for API endpoint management
-- **Performance**: Fast and lightweight, making it ideal for RESTful APIs
-- **Widely Adopted**: Industry standard with extensive documentation and community support

-### Sequelize

-**Choice**: Sequelize ORM for database management

-**Rationale**:
-- **Database Agnostic**: Supports multiple databases (PostgreSQL, MySQL, SQLite, etc.) with minimal code changes
-- **Migration System**: Built-in migration tools for version-controlled database schema changes
-- **Data Validation**: Comprehensive validation at the model level ensures data integrity
-- **Associations**: Intuitive relationship management between database models
-- **Query Interface**: Clean, chainable query interface that reduces SQL injection risks

-### NeonDB

-**Choice**: NeonDB as the PostgreSQL cloud provider

-**Rationale**:
-- **Serverless PostgreSQL**: Automatic scaling without manual infrastructure management
-- **Branching Feature**: Database branching for development and testing environments
-- **Cost Efficiency**: Pay-per-use model reduces infrastructure costs during development
-- **Performance**: Optimized PostgreSQL with connection pooling and caching
-- **Developer Experience**: Simple setup and management through web interface

-### Swagger/OpenAPI

-**Choice**: Swagger for API documentation and testing

-**Rationale**:
-- **Interactive Documentation**: Self-documenting API with built-in testing capabilities
-- **Standards Compliance**: Follows OpenAPI 3.0 specification for industry compatibility
-- **Code Generation**: Can generate client SDKs in multiple programming languages
-- **Developer Experience**: Reduces onboarding time and improves API usability
-- **Testing Integration**: Built-in testing tools for API endpoint validation

-## Conclusion

-This technology stack provides a robust foundation for building scalable web applications.
-Node.js and Express.js offer excellent performance and developer productivity, while Sequelize ensures reliable database operations.
-NeonDB provides cost-effective, scalable database hosting, and Swagger maintains clear API documentation for team collaboration and external integration.
+Backend Technology Stack
+Core Technologies
+Node.js
+Why we chose it:
+Node.js is a fast, lightweight, and event-driven runtime built on Chrome’s V8 engine.
+Since it uses non-blocking I/O, it’s ideal for building high-performance web applications that need to handle many simultaneous connections.

+What makes it a good choice:

+Runs JavaScript on the backend, which means we can use one language across the entire stack no context switching for developers

+Has a massive open-source ecosystem through npm, with libraries for almost anything we need

+Performs well under load and scales easily, especially in microservices environments

+Backed by a large and active community, making it easy to find help, tools, and best practices

+Express.js
+Why we chose it:
+Express is a lightweight and flexible Node.js framework that doesn’t enforce a strict structure, which gives us more control over how we design our backend.

+What makes it a good choice:

+Easy to set up and customize to suit our application’s needs

+Huge middleware ecosystem we can plug in authentication, error handling, logging, and more without reinventing the wheel

+Clean and intuitive routing system, which makes managing API endpoints simple

+Widely adopted and well-documented, so onboarding new developers is easier

+Sequelize
+Why we chose it:
+Sequelize is a promise-based ORM for Node.js that simplifies database interaction while still allowing flexibility when needed.

+What makes it a good choice:

+Works with multiple databases (like PostgreSQL, MySQL, and SQLite) with minimal changes to our code

+Built-in migration system lets us version-control our database schema easily

+Provides strong model-level validation to protect data integrity

+Makes managing relationships between models (like one-to-many or many-to-many) straightforward

+The query builder helps reduce the risk of SQL injection and improves readability

+NeonDB
+Why we chose it:
+NeonDB is a modern, serverless PostgreSQL platform designed for developers.
+It’s scalable, easy to use, and cost-effective — perfect for our use case.

+What makes it a good choice:

+Automatically handles scaling, so we don’t need to worry about infrastructure

+Lets us create “branches” of the database, which is great for testing new features or development without affecting production

+Pay-as-you-go pricing model keeps costs low during development and scales with our app

+Offers fast performance with built-in connection pooling and caching

+Web-based UI is intuitive and developer-friendly

+Swagger (OpenAPI)
+Why we chose it:
+Swagger helps us document our APIs in a way that’s both human- and machine-readable, making collaboration and testing much smoother.

+What makes it a good choice:

+Automatically generates interactive, live documentation so we can test endpoints directly from the browser

+Follows OpenAPI 3.0 standards, which means it’s compatible with a wide range of tools

+Enables auto-generation of client SDKs in different languages

+Great for internal team alignment and onboarding developers

+Speeds up testing and reduces miscommunication between frontend and backend

+Cloudinary
+Why we chose it:
+Managing images and videos manually can be a headache.
+Cloudinary simplifies everything from uploads and storage to transformations and delivery.

+What makes it a good choice:

+Handles image uploads, compression, resizing, and delivery through a single API

+Automatically optimizes media for web and mobile performance

+Provides secure and reliable cloud storage

+Makes it easy to transform and manipulate media with URL-based parameters (e.g., cropping, blurring, adding overlays)

+Reduces backend storage complexity and lets us focus on building features